docsforadobe/after-effects-scripting-guide/docs/properties/property.rst

 **Description**

-Sets values for a set of keyframes at specified of times.
+Sets values for a set of keyframes at specified times.
 Creates a new keyframe for the named property, if one does not currently exist for a specified time, and sets its value.
 Times and values are expressed as arrays; the arrays must be of the same length.

 **Parameters**